mdombrov-33/loresmith/README.md

 ---

+## ⚠️ Known Issues

+The PostgreSQL database integration is currently unstable and partially broken in this project.

+- Some database connection issues may cause runtime errors or 500 Internal Server Errors

+- Persistent storage and schema migrations are incomplete or not fully tested

+- Use caution if relying on database persistence for lore or user data — data loss or connection failures are possible

+- The database setup in Kubernetes and local environments requires further refinement

+- This project is primarily focused on AI lore generation and caching via Redis for now

+---

 ## 🚀 Kubernetes Deployment

 LoreSmith runs on Kubernetes to leverage its inherent capabilities like container orchestration, self-healing, and resource management.
 The current deployment follows core Kubernetes patterns focused on reliability, with plans to add explicit resource allocation and autoscaling configurations.